simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 ## Comments

-Lines in the journal beginning with a semicolon (`;`) or hash (`#`) or asterisk (`*`) are comments, and will be ignored.
-(Asterisk comments make it easy to treat your journal like an org-mode outline in emacs.)
+Lines in the journal beginning with a semicolon (`;`) or hash (`#`) or star (`*`) are comments, and will be ignored.
+(Star comments cause org-mode nodes to be ignored, allowing emacs users to fold and navigate their journals with org-mode or orgstruct-mode.)

 Also, anything between [`comment` and `end comment` directives](#multi-line-comments) is a (multi-line) comment.
 If there is no `end comment`, the comment extends to the end of the file.